 Business Confidence in South Africa averaged 42.96 points from 1975 until 2022, reaching an all time high of 92 points in the third quarter of 1980 and a record low of 5 points in the second quarter of 2020.
 This page provides - South Africa Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Africa Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Business Confidence in South Africa is expected to be 24.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in South Africa to stand at 32.00 in 12 months time.
-In the long-term, the South Africa Business Confidence is projected to trend around 34.00 points in 2021 and 37.00 points in 2022, according to our econometric models.
+Business Confidence in South Africa is expected to be 32.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Business Confidence is projected to trend around 45.00 points in 2023 and 38.00 points in 2024, according to our econometric models.